Fairness in Ranking: A Survey: Fairness in Other Domains: Recommendation and Matching

 \subsection{Recommendation Independence}

-\spara{Fairness Definition.} This work in~\cite{kamishima2018recommendation} introduces a concept of fairness as \emph{recommendation independence}: an unconditional statistical independence between a recommendation outcome and a specified piece of information, i.e. predictions of ratings should not be based on some previously specified feature.
-It is formalized as a regularization based approach that can deal with the encoding of sensitive information in the first and second moment of distributions, which means that independence shall be given in terms of of mean \emph{and} standard deviation of the distribution of predicted user ratings.
+\spara{Fairness Definition.} The work of~\citet{kamishima2018recommendation} introduces a concept of fairness as \emph{recommendation independence}: an unconditional statistical independence between a recommendation outcome and a specified piece of information.
+In other words, predictions of ratings should not be based on some previously specified feature.
+This is formalized as a regularization-based approach that can deal with the encoding of sensitive information in the first and second moments of the distributions, which means that independence shall be given in terms of the mean \emph{and} the standard deviation of the distribution of predicted user ratings.
 A binary sensitive feature will be specified by user or manager.